 A student who exhibits suspicious behavior while taking an exam may be warned by the Proctor to stop the behavior.
 The Proctor may change the student's seat at that time.
 If the suspicious behavior continues after the warning, then the Proctor shall take the exam away from the student and he/she will receive a zero for the exam.
 If the Proctor directly observes cheating, the exam will immediately be taken away from the student and he/she will receive a zero for the exam.
-The incident will be reported to the Course Coordinator, Associate Dean and/or Dean for further disciplinary action.
+The incident will be reported to the Course Coordinator, program coordinator and/or leadership team for further disciplinary action.